umbraco/organizer-guide/Organiser-Advice/virtual-meetups.md

 Virtual events don't have to be limited to your regular local attendees - Umbracians from all over the world can join!

 Plan a date with at least a couple of weeks notice and begin promoting as soon as you can.
 Share your meetup on Twitter, LinkedIn, the community Slack, and other channels for the widest reach.
+If you don't promote your event, you aren't going to get people to attend.

 Check the meetup.com [events calendar](https://www.meetup.com/pro/umbraco) to ensure there's nothing conflicting with your chosen date and time.